Israel/Palestine: Understand France’s position in nine points

 2. France unreservedly condemns terrorist acts aimed at sabotaging hopes of peace.

 France condemns most firmly all acts of violence and terrorism, and calls upon all parties to combat all forms of incitement to hatred.
-In January 2016, alongside its European partners, it called upon all parties to abstain from any action that could aggravate the situation through either incitation or provocation, and asked them to condemn any attack carried out and to rigorously respect the principles of necessity and proportionality in the use of force.
+On several occasions, alongside its European partners, it called upon all parties to abstain from any action that could aggravate the situation through either incitation or provocation, and asked them to condemn any attack carried out and to rigorously respect the principles of necessity and proportionality in the use of force.

 France is unwaveringly committed to Israel’s security, which is a key principle of its regional policy.
 This is why it calls upon Hamas, with which it has no contact and which is on the European list of terrorist organizations, to respect the conditions set down by the Quartet: renunciation of violence, acknowledgment of Israel’s right to exist, and recognition of the agreements signed between Israel and the PLO.